Our Mission

 Advisory Board Member

 Martin Sheen is an acclaimed actor and lifelong activist deeply committed to peace, social justice, and civic engagement.
-His artistic work is intertwined with his activism, using storytelling to foster awareness and drive change across issues such as social justice, education, and the environment.
+He is best known for starring in “Apocalypse Now” and “The West Wing”.
+Nonetheless, his artistic work is intertwined with his activism, using storytelling to foster awareness and drive change across issues such as social justice, education, and the environment.
 Martin and Board Chair Jack Gilroy have collaborated on various peace initiatives, including marches, demonstrations, and acts of civil disobedience.
 A celebrated member of the Catholic Worker movement and Pax Christi, Martin has received numerous honors for his contributions to the arts and activism, including the Laetare Medal, the Thomas Merton Award, the Pax Christi USA Teacher of Peace Award, and the inaugural Cesar E. Chavez Spirit Award.

 -